Bogota, the capital of Colombia and a sprawling mega-city of almost ten million inhabitants, is home to a grand total of approximately 150 Greeks.

 She explains that her name was given in the traditional Greek way and is a combination of her two grandmothers names.
 “Rena was my Greek grandmother’s name and Teresa was my Colombian grandmother’s name,” she says.
 “My dad put the two together.”

-“Bogota has nice parks, wilderness nearby,” she states.
+“Bogota has history, nice parks, wilderness nearby,” she states.
 “It’s a great city to enjoy…Great restaurants and good shopping.”

 The city is located in the center of Colombia on a high plateau known as the Bogota Savanna, located in the Eastern Cordillera of the Andes.
 It is the third-highest capital in South America and the world after Quito and La Paz at an average of 2,640 meters (8,660 feet) above sea level.